 Patient-specific scopes

 Patient-specific scopes allow access to specific data about a single patient.
 Which patient is not specified here: clinical data scopes are all about what and not who which is handled in the next section.
 Patient-specific scopes start with patient/.
 Note that some EHRs may not enable access to all related resources - for example, Practitioners linked to/from Patient-specific resources.
-Note that if a FHIR server supports replacing one Patient record with another via Patient.link, the server documentation SHALL describe its authorization behavior.
+Note that if a FHIR server supports linking one Patient record with another via Patient.link, the server documentation SHALL describe its authorization behavior.

 Let’s look at a few examples: